-When you are young, you can use scrubs 2-3 times per week.
-Why?
-Because young skin makes new, plump skin cells as fast as the old ones get sloughed off.
-It’s the reasons why young people have such amazing smooth, soft skin (even if they have breakouts).
+When you’re young, use scrubs 2-3 times per week.
+Young skin makes new, plump skin cells as fast as the old ones get sloughed off.

 As you age, exfoliate only once a week.
-The whole process of making new skin cells slows down and the dead skin doesn’t get sloughed off as quickly or as evenly.
-If you are over the age of 65, exfoliate once every two weeks.
+The process of making new skin cells slows down and the dead skin doesn’t get sloughed off as quickly or as evenly.
 Too much exfoliation will cause your skin to dry out and thin faster.

 3. What is Needed in DIY Sugar Scrubs?

-Scrubs require two main ingredients: an exfoliant such as sugar, salt, oats or cornmeal.
-And something to bind these ingredients such as coconut, apricot, almond, grapeseed or olive oils.
-You can also use honey, yogurt, or buttermilk, but your scrub would need to be kept in the refrigerator (I prefer using these ingredients in facial masks).
-I also like to add essential oils, fibers or powders for color, fragrance, and texture because of their benefits to the skin.
+Scrubs require two main ingredients: an exfoliant such as sugar, salt, oats, or cornmeal.
+And something to bind these ingredients such as coconut, apricot, almond, grapeseed, or olive oils.
+You can also add essential oils, fibers, or powders for color, fragrance, and texture.

 4. Why Natural Ingredients?

-When making your own scrubs, you can use natural and fresh ingredients and eliminate the unnecessary chemicals found in commercial scrubs.
+Use natural and fresh ingredients and eliminate the unnecessary chemicals found in commercial scrubs.
 And, you’ll save money.
-Most ingredients used in scrubs are things you have in your fridge or cupboard.
-When using essential oils you can use oils from Young Living or from dōTERRA®.
-If you prefer essential oils that are less expensive, try Starwest Botanicals, Mountain Rose Herbs or Atlantic Spice Company.
+When using essential oils try oils from Young Living or from dōTERRA®.

 5. Healthy Diet = Healthy Skin

-Even using scrubs weekly, it’s imperative that your skincare regime includes a healthy diet of fruits, veggies, and water.
-Also, watching your sugar consumption will help immensely because too much sugar will cause your skin to age quicker.
-Sugar is fine to exfoliate with—just not to consume.
+Your skincare regime should include a healthy diet of fruits, veggies, and water.
+Also, watching your sugar consumption will help immensely because too much sugar will cause your skin to age more quickly.

 6. Throw a DIY Sugar Scrub Party!

-Organize a “Sugar Scrub” party for friends, family, and neighbors.
+Help your grandkids or teens plan a “Sugar Scrub” party for their friends.
 These recipes are simple to follow and luscious to use.
 Encourage your tweens, teens, and grandkids to experiment with the recipes.
 Creativity and imagination are born from experimentation.

 To keep the scrubs simple, I did not include oats.
 However, they work great as an exfoliate and are powerful for radiant skin.
 Why?
 Oats contain proteins called saponins and they help to dissolve oil on your skin and loosen dirt from your pores.

-If you use oats in any of these recipes, grind them into a flour in your blender.
-Don’t put whole oats into a scrub—they fall off the face and body and create a mess.
-And don’t use instant oats—they don’t mix well with wet ingredients.
+If you use oats in any of these recipes, grind them into flour in your blender.
+Don’t use instant oats—they don’t mix well with wet ingredients.

-It’s also an excellent source of vitamins A, C and D. Vitamin A has cancer-fighting properties; heals damaged skin and reduces the appearance of wrinkles.
+It’s also an excellent source of vitamins A, C, and D. Vitamin A heals damaged skin and reduces the appearance of wrinkles.
 Vitamin C increases collagen production in the skin.
 Vitamin D creates healthy skin cells and improves skin tone.

 4. Grapeseed Oil

-As a facial scrub, grapeseed oil helps to do the following:
+As a facial scrub, grapeseed oil helps to:

 - soothes acne